Little Buddha: Release

 The film had its world premiere in France on 1 December 1993, opening on 187 screens.

 Reception

 Critical reception

 The film received mixed to positive reviews.
 It currently holds a 63% approval rating on review aggregator Rotten Tomatoes, based on 27 reviews with an average rating of 5.9/10.
 The website's critics consensus reads: "Little Buddhas storytelling may be too childlike to best service its audacious plot, but Bernardo Bertolucci's direction and Vittorio Storaro's cinematography conspire to deliver a visually strong epic."
+Metacritic, which uses a weighted average, assigned the a score of 57 out of 100, based on 33 critics, indicating "mixed or average" reviews.

 Roger Ebert gave the film only two stars, and called it "a slow-moving and pointless exercise by Bertolucci, whose The Last Emperor was a much superior telling of a similar story about a child who is chosen for great things."

 Desson Howe of The Washington Post called the film "beguiling [and] unpretentious", adding that "Bertolucci intermixes high art with childlike wonder, blatant special effects with tacit spirituality."

 Janet Maslin wrote in The New York Times:

+Little Buddha, a crazily mesmerizing pop artifact that ranks alongside Herman Hesse's novel Siddhartha in terms of extreme earnestness and quasi-religious entertainment value, finds Mr. Bertolucci working in an uncharacteristic vein.
+For all its obvious seriousness, Little Buddha has a naïve, miracle-gazing intensity that turns it into Mr. Bertolucci's first Spielberg movie, complete with awestruck faces and intimations of higher knowledge.
+This is also the filmmaker's first close encounter with visual tricks like morphing, which makes for religious experience of another kind.